The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Introduction

 The approximation (\ref{Eq:MEC approx error}) is remarkable and very accurate, since $\E\{\varphi(A_u)\}$ is computable and the error is exponentially smaller than this principal term.
-It has been applied for $P$-value approximation in many statistical applications to brain imaging, cosmology, and environmental sciences.
-We refer to Adler and Taylor (2007) and its forthcoming companion Adler et al. (2012) for further information.
-However the above requirement of ``constant variance" on the Gaussian random fields is too restrictive for many applications and excludes some important Gaussian random fields such as those with stationary increments [see Section 2 below], or more generally, Gaussian random intrinsic functions [Matheron (1973), Stein (1999, 2013)].
-If the constant variance condition on $X$ is not satisfied, then several important properties [e.g., $X(t)$ and $X_j(t)$ are independent for every $t$] are not available and the formulas for computing $\E\{\varphi(A_u)\}$ [cf. Theorem 12.4.1 and Theorem 12.4.2 in Adler and Taylor (2007)] cannot be applied.
-Little had been known on whether the approximation (\ref{Eq:MEC approx error}) still holds.
-The only exception is Aza\"is and Wschebor (2008, Theorem 5), where they proved (\ref{Eq:MEC approx error}) for a centered smooth Gaussian random field whose maximum variance is attained in the interior of $T$.
+It has been applied for $P$-value approximation in many statistical applications to brain imaging, cosmology and environmental sciences.
+We refer to \citet{AT07} and its forthcoming companion Adler, Taylor and Worsley (\citeyear{AdlerTW12}) for further information.
+However, the above requirement of ``constant variance'' on the Gaussian random fields is too restrictive for many applications and excludes some important Gaussian random fields such as those with stationary increments (see Section~\ref{sec2} below), or more generally, Gaussian random intrinsic functions [\citet{Matheron73}, Stein (\citeyear{Stein99}, \citeyear{Stein12})].
+If the constant variance condition on $X$ is not satisfied, then several important properties [e.g., $X(t)$ and its gradient $\nabla X(t)$ are independent for every $t$] are not available and the formulas for computing $\E\{\varphi(A_u)\}$ [cf. Theorems 12.4.1 and 12.4.2 in \citet{AT07}] cannot be applied.
+Little had been known on whether the approximation~(\ref{Eq:MEC approx error}) still holds.
+The only exception is Aza\"is and Wschebor [(\citeyear{AzaisW08}), Theorem~5], where they proved~(\ref{Eq:MEC approx error}) for a centered smooth Gaussian random field $X$ whose maximum variance is attained in the interior of $T$.

-In this paper, let $X = \{X(t), t\in \R^N \}$ be a centered real-valued Gaussian random field with stationary increments and $X(0) = 0$, and let $T \subset \R^N$ be a rectangle.
-Our objectives are to compute the expected Euler characteristic $\E\{\varphi(A_u)\}$ and to show that it can be applied to give an accurate approximation for the excursion probability $\P \{\sup_{t\in T} X(t) \geq u \}$.
-In particular, we prove that (\ref{Eq:MEC approx error}) holds for smooth Gaussian random fields with stationary increments.
+In this paper, let $X = \{X(t), t\in\R^N \}$ be a centered real-valued Gaussian random field with stationary increments and $X(0) = 0$, and let $T \subset\R^N$ be a rectangle.
+Our objectives are to compute the expected Euler characteristic $\E\{\varphi(A_u)\}$ and to show that it can be applied to give an accurate approximation for the excursion probability $\P\{\sup_{t\in T} X(t) \geq u \}$.
+In particular, we prove that (\ref{Eq:MEC approx error}) holds for a large class of smooth Gaussian random fields with stationary increments and $X(0) = 0$.
+In this generality, our main results in Sections~\ref{sec3} and \ref{sec4} are new even for the case of $N=1$.